 The person with LPR needs to avoid these foods which reactivates this pepsin more.
 Ideally you want to only be consuming foods and drinks with a pH of more than 5.
 This is because foods above pH of 5 reactivate the pepsin much less if not at all.
 You can see below in the diagram how much the certain acidity level will reactivate the pepsin.
 For reference the lower the pH the more acidic it is and the higher the more alkaline.

 Of course, if you are still refluxing the pepsin will still be coming up and we need to stop this.
-The best thing you can do to start it to avoid the most problematic trigger foods/drinks.
+The best thing you can do to start it to avoid the most problematic LPR trigger foods and drinks.
 Below are the foods which you should be avoiding as soon as possible.

 - Fatty Foods